 The Guts of an Economizer

-1) A set of outdoor air dampers that are directly linked to the return air dampers are used to control air flow.
-They move together as one, as the outdoor air dampers begin to open, the return air dampers begin to close and vice versa.
+1) A set of outdoor air dampers that are directly linked to the return air dampers are used to control airflow.
+They move together as one; as the outdoor air dampers begin to open, the return air dampers begin to close, and vice versa.

-Sensible Temp Sensor – Measures dry bulb temperature of the air
+- Sensible Temp Sensor – Measures dry-bulb temperature of the air.

-EnthalpySensor – Measures heat content within the air measured in btu/lb.
-This sensor takes dry bulb temperature and wet bulb temperature into account for total heat content.
+- Enthalpy Sensor – Measures heat content within the air measured in BTU/lb.
+This sensor takes dry-bulb temperature and wet-bulb temperature into account for total heat content.

 Order of operation

-If the outdoor air is not suitable for free cooling, the control signal will be then relayed back to the main control board of the rooftop and initiate mechanical cooling (compressor operation).
-If the outdoor air is suitable for free cooling, the outdoor air dampers will modulate from their minimum position (damper minimum position is set up during commissioning to maintain constant fresh air to the building and occupants) to maintain the mixed air or discharge air set point until the space temperature is reached.
+If the outdoor air is not suitable for free cooling, the control signal will then be relayed back to the main control board of the rooftop and initiate mechanical cooling (compressor operation).
+If the outdoor air is suitable for free cooling, the outdoor air dampers will modulate from their minimum position (the damper's minimum position is set up during commissioning to maintain constant fresh air to the building and occupants) to maintain the mixed air or discharge air setpoint until the space temperature is reached.
 Once the thermostat or BAS has been satisfied, the call for cooling will cease.